-Note that the path pattern is automatically left-anchored at the "/", i.e. it matches as if it would start with a "^" (regular expression speak for the beginning of a line).
+Note that the path pattern is automatically left-anchored at the "/", i.e. it matches as if it would start with a "^".

 Please also note that matching in the path is case INSENSITIVE by default, but you can switch to case sensitive at any point in the pattern by using the "(?-i)" switch: www.example.com/(?-i)PaTtErN. will match only documents whose path starts with PaTtErN in exactly this capitalization.